-- 187 lane miles of roadway; - Installation, repair and preventative maintenance of traffic signals (5), street name signs (1,500) and regulatory signs (3,400); - Maintaining traffic, pavement and curb markings; - Maintaining the right of way, including asphalt pavement, asphalt and concrete curbs and sidewalks involving patching and replacement; - Repairing and maintaining storm drainage system consisting of 914 outfalls of which 82 discharge to impaired waters, 81 miles of pipe and 4,014 catch basins; - Providing support to other departments for special maintenance requests.
+- 190 lane miles of roadway; - Installation, repair and preventative maintenance of traffic signals (5), street name signs (1,500) and regulatory signs (3,400) - Maintaining pavement, signs and curb markings for Town facility parking lots - Maintaining the right of way, including asphalt pavement, asphalt and concrete curbs and sidewalks - Repairing, maintaining and cleaning storm drainage system consisting of 914 outfalls of which 82 discharge to impaired waters, 81 miles of pipe and 4,000 catch basins - Providing support to other departments for special maintenance requests

 The Town owns all of the streetlights in the Eversource area of service.
 In this service area, the Department is responsible not only for the electricity, but also for the maintenance of the streetlights.
 In the Groton Utilities service area, the utility owns the streetlights and is responsible for the maintenance.
 As a result, only the electricity for the operation of these lights is funded.
-The conversion of streetlights from high pressure sodium (HPS) to LED in the Eversource area (1,100 units) was completed in May 2017.
-Although the energy costs will decrease by an estimated 70%, the Department must repay a loan of \$583,000 for the capital equipment and installation over the next two years.
+The conversion of streetlights from high pressure sodium ("HPS") to Light-Emitting Diode ("LED") in the Eversource area (1,100 units) was completed in May 2017.
+The energy costs will decrease by an estimated 70% and the Department is in its last year of repaying a loan of \$583,000 for the capital equipment.

-Solid Waste: Solid Waste is responsible for the management and disposal of approximately 27,000 tons of municipal solid waste and 530 tons of bulky waste generated within the Town.
+Solid Waste: Solid Waste Division is responsible for the management and disposal of approximately 27,000 tons of municipal solid waste and 530 tons of bulky waste generated within the Town.
 The staff operates a leaf composting facility, and a residential transfer station.
 The transfer station site is designed to maintain a smooth traffic flow pattern, increase the sorting area for bulky wastes, and allow better sorting of additional wastes.
 Brush and yard waste, leaves, appliances and scrap metal are separated in the outdoor materials storage area.
 Sizes of the storage areas can be adjusted with seasonal fluctuations in quantity of materials dropped off.
+Additional responsibilities include the maintenance of three closed landfills, transportation of construction and demolition waste generated at the Transfer Station to permitted commercial transfer stations